 For the Year End led December 31

-2015 2014
+2014 2013

-Bonus to employees - cash \$ 529,182 \$ 449,235
+yees - cash \$ 529,182 \$ 449,235

-There was no difference between the amounts of the bonus to employees proposed by the board of directors and the amounts recognized in the parent company only financial statements for the years ended December 31, 2014 and 2013, respectively.
+There was no difference between the amounts of the bonus to employees proposed by the board of directors and the amounts recognized in the consolidated financial statements for the years ended December 31, 2014 and 2013, respectively.

-Information on the bonus to employees proposed by the Bank's board of directors is available on the Market Observation Post System website of the Taiwan Stock Exchange (http://emops.tse.com.tw)
+Information on the bonus to employees proposed by the Bank's board of directors is available on the Market Observation Post System website of the Taiwan Stock Exchange (http://emops.tse.com.tw).